Discovery & Ethnology

 Also available as a 52mns

-Situated at a strategic crossroad between Europe and Asia, Georgia has been invaded by Persians, Byzantines, Arabs, Turks, Mongols and Bolsheviks; but no one has been able to crush the energy and artistic creativity of a people who consider dance and vines the expression of its identity.
+Situated at a strategic crossroads between Europe and Asia, Georgia has been invaded by Persians, Byzantines, Arabs, Turks, Mongols, and Bolsheviks.
+Still, no one has been able to crush the energy and artistic creativity of a people who consider dance to be the expression of their identity.

-Despite this troubled history, the country has been able to protect its heritage and maintain the vibrancy of its unique traditions.
+Despite this troubled history, the country has protected its heritage and maintained the vibrancy of its unique traditions.
 It is home to a biodiversity greater than that of some continents and of Homo Georgicus, the first European human known to this day.

-The soul of Georgia is both European and western but with a touch of Mediterranean expansiveness.
-A surprising combination making it a land to discover.
+Georgia's soul is European and Western, with a touch of Mediterranean expansiveness—a surprising combination that makes it a land to discover.

 GREENLAND: WHERE ICEBERGS ARE BORN 52’